Newly Diagnosed Head or Neck Cancer? What You Should Know

 Studies have shown that the first treatment you receive for cancer is by far the most important.
-That's why your first choice in a treatment center needs to be the right one.
-Patients who begin their treatment at Seattle Cancer Care Alliance often have better outcomes than those who started treatment elsewhere.
-Not only can you expect the best standard of care available, patients at SCCA have access to advanced therapies and treatments being explored in one of the clinical trials for head and neck cancers conducted at SCCA's parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+Patients who begin their treatment through Seattle Cancer Care Alliance (SCCA) often have better outcomes than those who started treatment elsewhere.